 - Identify and protect all learners especially those identified as vulnerable learners - Identify individual needs as early as possible; gain the voice and lived experience of vulnerable learners and design plans to address those needs - Work in partnership with learners, parents/carers and other agencies as appropriate.

 Values

 British Values are of significant importance to everyone involved in Sport Structures activity.
 We promote all these values to our learners.
-British values are defined as 'democracy, the rule of the law, individual liberty and mutual respect and tolerance for those with different faiths and beliefs'.
-The ethos of Sport Structures is embedded in the following values:
+British values are defined as: